Swimming in the cenote daily!

 We ask for your help with community kitchen cleanup after meals a few times each week.

-A whole lot of jungle and cenote to play in and explore.
+A whole lot of jungle, wildlife, mayan ruins and cenote to connect with, learn and explore.

 Our community shared solar-heated fresh-water showers.
 Please bring only biodegradable products for bathing, as our water is recycled back into the Earth.
 At Earth Connection Center we keep our showers as brief as possible (and turn the water off while soaping up) to conserve our precious supply of water.
 Showering with a friend is another favourite eco-friendly, water-saving technique ;) <photo>